Alexey A. Petrov: Career

-Alexey Petrov graduated from the Peter the Great St. Petersburg Polytechnic University in Saint Petersburg, Russia, with a diploma in physics in 1994.
+Petrov graduated from the Peter the Great St. Petersburg Polytechnic University in Saint Petersburg, Russia, with a diploma in physics in 1994.
 In 1997, he graduated from the University of Massachusetts Amherst, with a Doctor of Philosophy in theoretical physics under the direction of John F. Donoghue.
 He went on to do postdoctoral research at Johns Hopkins University (1997–2000), and Cornell University (2000–2001) before joining the faculty of Wayne State University in 2001.
-He moved to the University of South Carolina as a USC Endowed Chair in Physics and the Chair of the Department of Physics and Astronomy in 2022.
+He moved to the University of South Carolina as a USC Endowed Chair in Physics and the chair of the Department of Physics and Astronomy in 2022.

 Honors

 Petrov received National Science Foundation CAREER Award in 2005.
 He was elected a Fellow of the American Physical Society in 2015 “for contributions to heavy flavor physics, in particular studies of charm quarks and contributions to indirect searches for physics beyond the Standard Model.”
 He was among the first professors to be awarded a Comenius Guest Professorship (2015–16) at the University of Siegen in Siegen, Germany.